box/developer.box.com/content/guides/box-ai/supported-models.md

 related_guides:
   - box-ai/ask-questions
   - box-ai/generate-text
-  - box-ai/get-agent-default-config
+  - box-ai/ai-agents/get-agent-default-config
 ---

 # Supported AI models

 <Message type="notice">
-Box AI Platform API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
-Box AI Platform API is available to all Enterprise Plus customers.
+Box AI API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
+Box AI API is available to all Enterprise Plus customers.
 </Message>

 The table lists the supported AI models you can use to: